mpfdavis/react-es6-boilerplate/README.md

 ## Testing

-Jest was chosen as the test suite as it supports Jasmine syntax, full coverage reports and is being actively developed by Facebook.
+Jest was chosen as the test suite as it supports Jasmine syntax, full coverage reports, and is being actively developed by Facebook.

 All Jest configuration settings can be found in package.json, it has been configured to: